 Sharing the Gospel

-As disciples of Jesus we are called to share the Gospel.
-The truth of Gospel is found in the richness of His teachings.
+As disciples of Jesus, we are called to share the Gospel.
+The truth of the Gospel is found in the richness of His teachings.
 Jesus’ final command – the Great Commission, is a call to every follower of Christ to share the Good News both locally and globally.
-It is important to remember that God has placed us each in the families, the neighborhoods, the communities and workplaces we are in on purpose and for a purpose.
-God has positioned each of us exactly in the right position for us to share the Gospel of Grace for those who are in our circles of influence.
+It is important to remember that God has placed us each in the families, the neighborhoods, the communities, and the workplaces we are in on purpose and for a purpose.
+God has positioned each of us exactly in the right position for us to share the Gospel of Grace with those who are in our circles of influence.

 Go therefore and make disciples of all the nations [help the people to learn of Me, believe in Me, and obey My words], baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe everything that I have commanded you; and lo, I am with you always [remaining with you perpetually—regardless of circumstance, and on every occasion], even to the end of the age.”

 – Matthew 28:19-20

 Jesus has designed his church to function like a healthy body (1 Corinthians 12:12-29).
 Each of us has a part to play and like a healthy body, we function best when we are working together and in unity.

 Who are you discipling?